No, children younger than 6 years have free admission to the Christmas Garden.

-No, the greenhouses are unfortunately not part of the trail and remain, therefore, closed.
-You can visit the greenhouses during the regular opening hours from 9 am to 3.30 pm.
+No, access to the greenhouses is not part of the itinerary and they remain closed.
+You can visit the greenhouses / animal compounds during their regular opening hours.

 Yes, with an increased security and steward staff as well as a professional admission organisation we meet the security standards which have been tightened over the past years, taking into account state of the art standards.
 In the interest of a quick admission, we recommend that you absolutely refrain from taking along large bags.